-The Behavioral Health Support AAS provides a pathway for entry-level positions within the helping professions.
+The Behavioral Health Support Associate in Applied Science provides a pathway for entry-level positions within the helping professions.
 This program includes hands-on practicum experiences in community settings and prepares students for support positions in mental health settings while assisting clients with behavioral and mental health diagnoses.
-Graduates of this program are qualified for entry-level positions in state, county and local human service agencies, substance use disorder facilities, community mental health centers, hospitals, schools and other identified agencies.
+Graduates of this program are qualified for entry-level positions in state, county and local human service agencies, substance use disorder facilities, community mental health centers, hospitals, schools, and other identified agencies.